Winkler County nurse whistleblower case: Background

-Mitchell and Galle became concerned about the appropriateness of Arafiles' medical decision making soon after he arrived at WCMH.
+Mitchell and Galle became concerned about the appropriateness of Arafiles's medical decision making soon after he arrived at WCMH.
 The doctor's practice in Kermit included the use of alternative medicine therapies such as herbal remedies.
 Witnesses later said that Mitchell made comments at work which characterized Arafiles as a "witch doctor".
 Other coworkers said that Mitchell had legitimate concerns about the quality of the physician's patient care; they said that Mitchell first raised the issues with the hospital's administration, but that her concerns were not addressed.
 In one incident, Arafiles was alleged to have performed a skin graft on an emergency room patient even though he was not credentialed to perform surgery at the facility.
 Another patient came to the hospital with a crushed finger and Arafiles allegedly took a rubber tip off of a pair of medical scissors and stitched it onto the patient's finger.

 Mitchell and Galle sent an anonymous complaint to the TMB detailing their concerns with Arafiles' care of nine patients in 2008 and 2009.
 The letter said that the nurses feared losing their jobs if their identities were revealed in connection with the complaint.
 Arafiles became aware of the complaint and spoke to Winkler County Sheriff Robert Roberts, alleging that the complaint amounted to harassment.
 The TMB issued a copy of the complaint to Roberts with the understanding that it would only be used to investigate criminal activity by Arafiles.
 Roberts sent the complaint to Arafiles and to WCMH administrator Stan Wiley.
 As WCMH was a small hospital, details from the letter identified Mitchell and Galle as the sources of the complaint.